EdupageAPI/edupage-api/README.md

 # edupage-api
 This python library allows easy access to Edupage.
 This is not a sellenium web scraper.
-It makes requests directly to Edupage's endpoinds and parses the html data.
+It makes requests directly to Edupage's endpoinds and parses the html document.

+If you find any issue with this code, it doesn't work or you have a suggestion please let me know and open a Issue!
+If you, even better have fixed the issue, added a new feature or made something work better please open a pull request!

 ## Login
 You can login easily, works with any school: